 7. Leave a Flag

-Many community organizations– such as veterans groups, boy scouts, and girl scouts– leave flags in front of headstones.
+Many community organizations– such as veterans groups, boy scouts, and girl scouts– leave flags in front of headstones as a unique way to memorialize those they’ve lost.
 And, while this public service can help you and others to remember family members, you can also feel free to leave a flag.
 This is especially true if they served in the military, and you visit on a significant date.